Maboroshy/Note-Station-to-markdown/README.md

 # Known issues
 Sometimes `nsx2md.sh` may write to console that it can't find an attachment of some notes.
 In my case that was because the attached file was missing from the .nsx file.
 Note Station just haven't exported it for a reason not known to me.
 The `nsx2md.sh` will tell missing attachment name and a name of note which had it attached, so you can resolve it manually.
+It will also give the link to missing attachments `NOT FOUND` name.